ThePhenomenon1/ThePhenomenon1/README.md

 Honorable mentions to Tim Ruscica (Tech with Tim) for Machine Learning.

+As I gain invaluable programming workplace experience, I am working on acquiring my	beginner machine learning certificate on the Kaggle platform under Professor Dan Becker.

-I am deploying my completed Django Application, probably on Heroku.
+I am also deploying my completed Django Application, probably on Heroku.
 It will be fire!

-As I gain invaluable programming workplace experience, I am targeting another 200 training coding hours by July 2022.

-Those hours are scheduled for further Machine Learning specialization, mostly building Projects.